matsuobasho/decoder-from-scratch/README.md

 AzureML, which cost me about $4.80 to train for 10 epochs.

 ## Inference
+I used an autoregressive approach for predicting on an input.
+The decoder architecture is flexible to the number of tokens in the input sequence for prediction.
+We just specify how many words we want to predict, add the predicted next word to the input sequence and predict again.

-The results on some starter sequences with greedy search were repetivie, so I also implemented a multinomial search strategy.
+The results on some starter sequences with greedy search were repetitive, so I also implemented a multinomial search strategy.
 This improved, but unfortunately the result is still incoherent.